-The organisation encompasses two diverse sites at its Melbourne and Cranbourne locations and the State Botanical Collection housed at the National Herbarium of Victoria.
+The organisation encompasses two diverse sites at Melbourne and Cranbourne and the State Botanical Collection housed at the National Herbarium of Victoria.
 Royal Botanic Gardens Victoria is managed by the Royal Botanic Gardens Board Victoria, which is responsible to the Minister for Environment and Climate Change.

 Life is sustained and enriched by plants